benst123/ProgerammingProjectB3/README.md

 ## Class Diagram
 ![Diagram]()

-# Programming Project Proposal 2
+# Programming Project Proposal 2; Connect Four
 a description of the project. enough detail to understand the app. group members: me